eflumerf/styleguide/dune-daq-cppguide-googlefree.md

-If a function is overloaded by the argument types alone, make sure its behavior is very similar across the types, especially if the types are themselves similar (e.g., std::string vs. const char*)
+If a function is overloaded by the argument types alone, make sure its behavior is very similar across the types, especially if the types are themselves similar (e.g., std::string vs. const char*).

+If the behavior is noticeably different, prefer different function names.

 ### Default Arguments